Ninja-sudo-tech/AAE6102-Assignment1-24053636r/README.md

 Plot the user position and velocity.
 Compare the results with the ground truth.
 Discuss the impact of multipath effects on the WLS solution.**

+In open-sky conditions, the positioning results from different satellites are very close to each other and also closely match the ground truth.
+This suggests that the signals are largely free from interference, and the Weighted Least Squares solution provides accurate positioning with minimal error.

+However, in urban conditions, the positioning results from different satellites show significant discrepancies for the same location.
+This deviation from the ground truth indicates that urban interference, particularly multipath effects, is impacting the accuracy of the WLS solution.

+**For the multipath effects on the WLS solution:**

+Satellite-Specific Positioning Variability: In urban environments, multipath causes some satellite signals to be delayed or distorted, leading to inconsistent position estimates from different satellites.
+Since WLS assigns weights based on signal quality, erroneous measurements from multipath-contaminated signals can degrade the overall solution.

+Bias in Estimated Position: If multipath-affected measurements are not properly mitigated, they introduce systematic errors in the WLS estimation, causing the final position to deviate from the actual ground truth.

+Solution Instability: The large variations in satellite-derived positions result in higher residuals in WLS, potentially reducing the robustness of the solution and increasing positioning uncertainty.

+Error Amplification in Urban Areas: As multipath effects are more severe in dense urban environments, they introduce significant biases in range measurements, making WLS solutions much less reliable compared to open-sky conditions.

 <img width="1549" alt="urban_position" src="https://github.com/user-attachments/assets/d2bb48c5-ea83-4bb6-b969-d12210a57252" />
 <img width="1280" alt="Opensky_Position" src="https://github.com/user-attachments/assets/e4ab2616-b5ea-4456-89c9-f006a0466cc6" />